The Antlion Pit (click to go home)

 Advertisements (not necessarily endorsed by The Antlion Pit):

 The English scholar and proto-naturalist Aldhelm (639-730), when Abbot of Malmesbury, composed in about 695 his famous "hundred riddles" in Latin verse (Aenigmata ex diversis Rerum Creaturis composita).
-The answer to one of the riddles was Myrmicoleon or Ant-lion--used in the (uncharacteristic for Aldhelm) mythical, symbolistic tradition of the Physiologus.
-It is clear, however, that Aldhelm understood the creature to be an insect, presumably through his reading, for he was well versed in earlier literature (Kevan 1992).
+The answer to one of the riddles was "Myrmicoleon" or Ant-lion—used in the (uncharacteristic for Aldhelm) mythical, symbolistic tradition of the Physiologus.
+It is clear that Aldhelm understood the creature to be an insect, presumably through his reading, for he was well versed in earlier literature (Kevan 1992).

-Here is the original riddle and an English translation by James Hall Pitman:
+Here is the original riddle in Latin and a 1925 English translation by James Hall Pitman:

 Dudum compositis ego nomen gesto figuris :